-- make sure it's encrypted: don't forget that a silk was sanctioned by the ICO because their laptop was stolen from home: it contained highly sensitive personal data relating to clients, but was not encrypted.
+- make sure it's encrypted if at all possible: don't forget that a silk was sanctioned by the ICO because their laptop was stolen from home: it contained highly sensitive personal data relating to clients, but was not encrypted.
+If your computer is not capable of appropriate encryption, think about replacing it or using an external hard disk capable of being encrypted.
 The ICO took the view that the failure to encrypt the laptop meant that the silk had failed to take appropriate steps to secure the confidentiality and security of that data, and that being a victim of theft did not alter that.
 Whilst there might be an argument that working from home may reduce the chances of theft (as there may be more people around) it remains the case that it may happen and, if you now work on your home computer, it will contain personal data and so needs to be encrypted. - who else has access to the computer?
 If it is used by others in the household, you need to set up a separate account to keep your data separate.
 Your account should also be the only one with administrator access, to make sure that the data is secure another barrister was fined by the ICO when a family member accidentally uploaded client data to an unsecured cloud server during a software update. - make sure that the operating system is up to date and that all antivirus (!) and similar security software is up to date, particularly if there are household members who tend to download games and other material which might carry an unexpected payload with it (you do not want to be exposed to key loggers and other such malware).